San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/healthy_places_index_api_function.md

 and indicator as variables in our data set and will append each API call so the data are stored in a long format.

+**You may run into rate limit errors when running the loop and might need to only pull a few indicators at a time.
+Sometimes this runs without error.**

 ``` r
 all_data <- data.frame()